Sernior/fairness/docs/implementation-details.md

 This approach is known as test and test and set (or TATAS).

-Basing a priority mutex on this approach is quite simple and by defining the macro BOOST_FAIRNESS_USE_TATAS_SPINLOCK users of my lib can infact use this approach.
+Basing a priority mutex on this approach is quite simple and by defining the macro BOOST_FAIRNESS_USE_TATAS users of Boost.Fairness can infact use this approach.

 This approach is very fast under low contention as the algorithm itself is quite simple but as stated it does not scale.